dotlang/language/README.md

 6. String litearls enclosed in backtick can be multi-line and escape character `\` will not be processed in them.

 ## Tuple
-A tuple literal must be either prefixed with it's type or `$` symbol.
+`x,y := myPoint` or to destruct a tuple into it's elements A tuple literal must be either prefixed with it's type or `$` symbol.
 Tuple fields must be named because they are the only way to access their internal data.
 You can only used unnamed tuple literal when names are specified in the context.
 **Semantice**: As a product type, this data type is used to defined a set of coherent variables of different types.